nabeel-oz/qlik-py-tools/docs/Keras.md

 In the sample app we set up a table `MODEL_INIT` to provide the input to our function.

 The response is the model name, the result and a timestamp.
-If successful, this call will save the model to the path `qlik-py-tools\qlik-py-env\models`.
+If successful, this call will save the model to the path `../qlik-py-tools/qlik-py-env/models`.

 ```
 [Result-Setup]: